Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Conclusions

 \section{Conclusions}

-We presented the RONEB algorithm, an adaptive hybrid optimization strategy that integrates the stability of the Nudged Elastic Band with the accelerated precision of Min-Mode Following.
-By introducing a stability latch, relative force triggering, and an alignment-based back-off mechanism, the method solves the instability issues that typically plague static hybrid approaches on complex potential energy surfaces.
+We present the OCI-NEB algorithm, an adaptive hybrid optimization strategy that integrates the stability of the NEB method with the efficiency of a MMF saddle point search.
+The algorithm exposes two parameters: the relative trigger factor \(\lambda_{rel}\) and the alignment tolerance \(\alpha_{tol}\), whose lower bound \(1/\sqrt{2}\) follows from the force inversion alignment condition.
+The penalty shape (\(S = 1\), \(B = 0.5\)) is the unique linear member of the admissible family and requires no tuning.
+After each successful dimer step, an arc-length reparameterization redistributes images evenly along the path at zero force-call cost, maintaining path quality throughout the hybrid optimization.
+The underlying force inversion structure, shared by both the climbing image and dimer dynamics, ensures that switching between the two phases preserves the shared fixed point at the saddle.

-The nudged elastic band relies on the initial path, which we assume may be reasonably obtained from an S-IDPP estimate, and that the climbing image index remains stable, with springs modulated as per the energy-weighted scheme to provide better resolution of the climbing image.
-We tackle the wall-time efficiency, running a minimum mode following method to reduce the number of calls taken to converge the climbing image by a large amount.
-This runtime efficiency also enables converging runs with fewer images in the band.
+The method assumes an initial path (here from S-IDPP) with energy-weighted springs providing higher image density near the saddle.
+By decoupling the climbing image from the band during MMF bursts, OCI-NEB reduces the total number of force evaluations and relaxes the requirement on the number of images bracketing the saddle.

-Benchmarking against the standard Baker-Chan transition state set using a modern machine-learned potential, PET-MAD v1.1 demonstrates the practical utility of this approach.
-Empirically, RONEB achieves a reduction of 44\% in computational cost compared to CINEB.
-More importantly, the method exhibits superior performance even where the standard nudged elastic band struggles due to artificial path lengthening from global rotations.
+Benchmarking against the standard Baker-Chan transition state set using a modern machine-learned potential, PET-MAD-S v1.5.0 demonstrates the practical utility of this approach.
+Empirically, OCI-NEB achieves a \(2.44\times\) overall speedup in force evaluations compared to CI-NEB, with strict improvement on all 24 systems.
+More importantly, the method exhibits superior performance even where the standard nudged elastic band and the dimer individually struggle, showing an increase in performance relative to running the NEB to a fixed tolerance and then switching to the dimer as previously posited in the literature.

-Beyond this, models accounting for the relative distance from the initial saddle to the final saddle configuration with permutation corrected distances suggests an expected improvement of 46.3\% with 95\% credible intervals from the Bayesian analysis of 54.7\% to 36.9\%.
+A Bayesian negative binomial regression accounting for the distance from the initial saddle estimate to the final configuration (with permutation-corrected distances) quantifies the expected improvement: OCI-NEB requires \(0.43\times\) {[}95\% CrI: 0.36, 0.50] as many gradient evaluations as CI-NEB, corresponding to a \(57.4\%\) reduction [\(-63.9\%\), \(-49.6\%\)].
+The model and diagnostics are detailed in the Supplementary Information.